rndlabs/cow-docs/docs/3_smart-contracts/1_introduction.md

 # Introduction

 CoW Protocol is a collection of smart contracts that settle user orders on-chain while leveraging other sources of liquidity.
-The goal of the protocol is bundling multiple user orders together to minimize fees deriving from using external liquidity sources and stave off miner-extractable value.
+The goal of the protocol is bundling multiple user orders together to minimize [liquidity provider fees](../overview/definitions) deriving from using external liquidity sources and stave off miner-extractable value.

 User orders are collected off-chain and settled at a later step by a solver.
 A solver is any of the addresses authorized to settle user orders together in GPv2.
 They are in charge of monitoring on-chain sources of liquidity and providing users the best on-chain prices in the case where the order cannot be matched perfectly with each other.